Learning with Art

 Bermuda National Gallery education initiatives are designed to provide opportunities for creative and independent thinking through an exchange of ideas and art education.
 Students develop art appreciation, critical thinking skills and creative problem solving.

 BNG endeavours to enrich the lives of all school children through free school tours, supplementary art classes, art camps and workshops, as well as at school presentations.
 For further information please contact email@example.com.

 The Bermuda National Gallery offers a variety of education programmes in conjunction with current exhibitions for learners of all ages.

-The Bermuda National Gallery offers free art tours of current exhibitions to all schools.
-Tours can be linked with the classroom curriculum to support class studies and projects as needed.
-All school visits must be booked with BNG in advance.
+The Bermuda National Gallery offers free art tours to all schools.
+These can be linked with the classroom curriculum to support class studies and projects as needed.
+Guided school visits must be booked in advance.

-Members enjoy free access to BNG exhibitions and the monthly Conversations lecture series, as well as exclusive invitations to exhibition openings.
+Members enjoy unlimited free access to the gallery, a discount on all BNG events and education programmes as well as exclusive invitations to exhibition openings.

 Contributing Members also enjoy reciprocal membership at over 1,000 museums across 5 countries through the North American Reciprocal Museum (NARM) Association.